 Cumbernauld Glen is an example of what ecologists call a 'SNAW' - a Semi Natural Ancient Woodland.
-'Semi Natural" indicates that although most of the woods have developed naturally they have had some human management over the centuries.
-'Ancient' means that there has been a woodland here at least since human records began.
-In Scotland this usually means since the first proper maps were published in around 1750.
-These woods will have been here much longer than that though.
+'Semi Natural' indicates that, although most of the woods have developed naturally, they have had some human management over the centuries.
+'Ancient' means there has been a woodland here at least since human records began.
+In Scotland, this usually means since the first proper maps were published in around 1750.
+These woods will have been here much longer than that, though.
 It is likely there has been tree cover in this glen for thousands of years.

 This area would once have been home to bears, wolves, lynx, wild boar, moose and beavers.
 Humans drove these animals to extinction in Scotland, in large part by destroying the habitat they lived in.
-We can't bring all of these animals back but by looking after the Glen and respecting its current wild inhabitants we can give them space to survive alongside us into the future, and maybe allow other species to come back too.
+We can't bring all these animals back but by looking after the Glen and respecting its current wild inhabitants we can give them space to survive alongside us into the future, and maybe allow other species to come back too.

-Although it is really important that people feel welcome in the Glen and think of it as a place to play, exercise, walk and relax, it is also good to remember that it is not just a park.
-As a Wildlife Reserve the Glen has special status as a refuge, a place that plants and animals that have lived here for thousands of years can be protected.
-A good ethos to remember is to 'leave no trace' when we visit a place like the Glen, enjoy it, spend time in it, but don't hurt or damage anything living, respect nature, and leave nothing behind when we leave.
+Whilst it is important for people to feel welcome in the Glen, and think of it as a place to play, exercise, walk and relax, it is also good to remember that it is not just a park.
+As a Wildlife Reserve, the Glen has special status as a refuge, a place where plants and animals can be protected.
+An ethos to remember is to 'leave no trace' when we visit a place like the Glen: enjoy it, spend time in it, but don't hurt or damage anything living.
+Respect nature and leave nothing behind when we leave.

-Step over the gate into the Reserve and continue on down the hill towards the railway line and cross the bridge.
-Railway lines have obvious downsides for wildlife but its strange to think that in some ways they can actually help it too.
-Because railway lines are so dangerous they are places that people don't routinely go and they are often surrounded by a buffer strip of land where trees and flowers are left to grow.
+Step over the gate into the Reserve and continue down the hill towards the railway line and cross the bridge.
+Railway lines have obvious downsides for wildlife but it's strange to think that, in some ways, they can actually help it too.
+Because railway lines are so dangerous, people don't tend to frequent them, and they're often surrounded by a buffer strip of land where trees and flowers are left to grow.
 They can act like gigantic green corridors running right across our landscapes, allowing plants and animals a tiny little bit of undisturbed space where they can travel from one place to another.

-If you're here in summer or autumn you should be able to spot one species that has taken advantage of railway corridors straight away.
+If you're here in summer or autumn, you should be able to spot one species that has taken advantage of railway corridors straight away.
 Rosebay willowherb grows in thick clumps beside the bridge here.
 It has tall spikes of pink flowers growing on long green stems with lance-like leaves.
 Rosebay willowherb used to be a rare woodland plant but nowadays it is common all over Britain.
-Watch it on a breezy day in late summer and you might get a clue why... as the wind blows through its flowers you should see clouds of seeds, looking like tiny strands of cotton, floating up into the air.
-Each plant can produce up to 80,000 of these tiny parachute like seeds which are easily caught up in the wind vortexes created by passing trains and are dragged along the railway lines to set seed and grow wherever they land.
+Watch it on a breezy day in late summer and you might get a clue as to why....when the wind blows through its flowers you should see clouds of seeds, looking like tiny strands of cotton, floating up into the air.
+Each plant can produce up to 80,000 of these tiny parachute-like seeds, which are easily caught up in the wind vortexes created by passing trains and are dragged along the railway lines to set seed and grow wherever they land.